Things to do in Newmarket

 There are other places of interest for the curious visitor too.

 Newmarket boasts impressive features like the grand Clock Tower in High Street, the King Edward VII Memorial Gardens, the War Memorial Gardens, or Cleveland House.

 And for some, it might just be the idea of the retail therapy which has the most appeal.
 Newmarket’s shopping heart is, in essence, centered around the High Street itself.
 Here, you’ll find the likes of superb ladies boutiques and shoe stores, as well as long established clothing company, Goldings of Newmarket.

 Eating out in Newmarket

-For eating and drinking, there are plenty of possibilities too.
+When it comes to finding places to eat and drink in Newmarket, there are plenty of possibilities too.

 The town has a number of established restaurants serving all types of cuisine, so you are guaranteed a great choice of top quality places to dine.

 Newmarket has a true English-town feel, with a delightful community spirit and a population of around 17,000.